Hösbach: Education

 The primary schools in Rottenberg and Winzenhohl are also connected to this one.

 Near the school centre are found many sport facilities and halls as well as an indoor swimming pool, which is also used for sport instruction.
 In the Hanns-Seidel-Gymnasium and Realschule (An der Maas) building complex, the district library is to be found.
-There is also an outdoor swimming pool in the constituent community of Rottenberg.
+There is also an outdoor swimming pool in the constituent municipality of Rottenberg.